About Breast Pain in Women

 What causes breast pain?

-- breast cancer – we listed this last because most breast pain is not due to breast cancer; most types of breast cancer don’t cause pain, but some breast tumors and inflammatory breast cancer can cause pain
+- Breast cancer – We listed this last because most breast pain is not due to breast cancer; most types of breast cancer don’t cause pain, but some breast tumors and inflammatory breast cancer

 If you have any type of breast pain, it’s always best to have it checked out by your doctor, whether you think it’s breast cancer or not.

 If you have any of the following signs of symptoms, make an appointment to see your doctor: